guyinterlinked/guyinterlinked.github.io/_posts/2023-02-18-a-familiar-pattern.md

 >...
 Guy was full of ingenious ideas for this science project, but procrastinated a little on the building of his project.
 Nonetheless...

 > ...
-Unfortunately, the final draft copy of Guy's Martin Luther King essay was never recieved...
+Unfortunately, the final draft copy of Guy's Martin Luther King essay was never received...

 > ...
-Guy negelcted to turn in his bibliography until after the due date of the project and therefore the project could not be submitted for judging.
+Guy neglected to turn in his bibliography until after the due date of the project and therefore the project could not be submitted for judging.

 # Further Reading
  - [Psychology Today on Procrastination](https://www.psychologytoday.com/us/basics/procrastination)